Commitment to Safety, Environmental Protection and Quality

 Our company operates under a triple certified integrated health, safety, environmental and quality (HSEQ) management system, which has specifically been developed for demolition activities and is based on over 35 years of industry experience.

 But our environmental and social responsibility doesn’t stop on demolition sites.
-As a Social Enterprise, Major Projects Group donates half of its distributable profits to its Foundation.
+As a certified Social Enterprise, Major Projects Group donates half of its distributable profits to its Foundation.
 Major Projects Foundation is a not for profit registered charity.
-It responds to emerging maritime issues being faced by Pacific Islands nations, including the threat of oil spills from World War II shipwrecks, unexploded ordinance, plastic pollution and the effects of climate change.
+It responds to emerging maritime issues being faced by Australian Coastal and Pacific Islands water, including the threat of oil spills from World War II shipwrecks, ghost nets, unexploded ordinance, plastic pollution and the effects of climate change.